Elli-ellgard/SatuTe/README.md

 # Satute: Branch Saturation Testing Tool

-## Introduction

 ![Figure 1: In the alignment of sequences from different species, each column represents a pattern.
 For a given tree, branch $\mathbf{AB}$ splits the tree into subtrees $\mathbf{TA}$ and $\mathbf{TB}$, dividing each pattern into subpatterns.
 These subpatterns are used to compute likelihood vectors $L(\partial \mathbf{A})$ and $L(\partial \mathbf{B})$, and the scalar product $C_1^\partial$.
 The average scalar product $\hat{C}_1$ is computed, and using its variance and the number of sites, the z-score $Z$ is calculated.
 Satute uses the z-score to test if branches are informative or saturated, based on a chosen significance level.](./docs/figure_1_2024_05_22-1.png)

+## Introduction

 Satute is a command line tool to detect branch saturation in phylogenetic trees.
-A branch of a phylogenetic tree is considered saturated if so many mutations occurred that the relationship is no longer distinguishable from no relationship.Traditional measures of reliability like the bootstrap value fail to detect branch saturation, as a saturated branch can be well supported by data but carry no phylogenetic information.
+A branch of a phylogenetic tree is considered saturated if so many mutations occurred that the relationship is no longer distinguishable from no relationship.
+Traditional measures of reliability like the bootstrap value fail to detect branch saturation, as a saturated branch can be well supported by data but carry no phylogenetic information.
 Satute implements the saturation test to detect saturated branches after phylogenetic tree reconstruction by IQTree.
 For more details on the statistical test see [the paper](http://www.cibiv.at).

 # Installation